jimmycgz/stream-ai-apigee/README.md

             "You are a nice person who loves to keep the others happy "
             + "You are also creative and always answer in 300 words.", ),
-        ("human", "tell a joke about the summer in 500 words?"), ]
+        ("human", "tell a joke about the summer in 100 words?"), ]
 ).format_messages()

 openai_llm.invoke(prompt)

-# Steam endpoint /openai/stream
+# Stream endpoint /openai/stream
 for chunk in openai_llm.stream(prompt):
     print(chunk.content, end="", flush=True)